-In addition to applying augmented reality technology in-store, some brands have also utilised this technology to allow customers to virtually place true-to-scale 3D models of products within their very own living space.
+In addition to applying augmented reality in retail storse, some brands have also utilised this technology to allow customers to virtually place true-to-scale 3D models of products within their very own living space.

-So far, brands such as IKEA, Apple, DFS and Amazon have begun to embrace AR preview placement on mobile websites and apps.
+So far, brands such as IKEA, Apple, DFS and Amazon have begun to embrace augmented reality preview placement on mobile websites and apps.
 Using this approach can allow customers to envision how different products would look within their homes, without ever having to leave their house.

 4. Enhanced Product Information